springer-math/Mathematics-of-Epidemics-on-Networks/docs/index.rst

 **Support EoN**:
   - The best way to support EoN `is to let me know you're using it`_.
+  - The next best option is to cite EoN (a paper expected soon in the Journal of Open Source Software).
-  - This will help my case when applying for grants & promotions and help me justify the time I spend on it.
+  - Both of these will help my case when applying for grants & promotions and help me justify the time I spend on it.

 **MIT License**:
 See :download:`license.txt<../license.txt>` for